 Conclusion

 Usability testing comes in a variety of formats, from highly technical labs to casual conversations with participants.
 However, there are always three general steps: developing a testing plan, recruiting participants, and analyzing and reporting the findings.
 Whether the testing is for a race bible, a new software product, or a social media campaign, it allows the tester to identify and fix problems before the product is released.
-You can find more about usability testing at usability.gov.
+You can find more about usability testing at digital.gov.

 About the Author: Emma MacKenzie is a freelance writing consultant with a B.A. in Psychology and an M.Sci. in Technical Communication, she also works as a mentor and coach for women in the 2nd half of life.